 Want to use soy in more ways?
 The United Soybean Board’s Soy Connection provides recipes and information on different soy foods.

 Lentils are a quick-fix option for legumes that can be used in many enjoyable dishes.
-Check the great ideas at Cooking with Pulses from the USA Dry Pea and Lentil Council, and Lentils for Every Season recipe collection from Canadian Lentils.
+Check the great Recipes from USA Dry Pea and Lentil Council, and Lentils for Every Season recipe collection from Saskatchewan Pulse Growers.

 Check your library for cookbooks that focus on a variety of vegetables, fruits, whole grains and beans as the key to a healthful, delicious and utterly doable way of eating.
 Every time I flip through my copy of The Healthy Palate by Mary Lynn Farivari, RD, I get fresh inspirations.
 I’ve just ordered Mollie Katzen’s latest book, The Heart of the Plate, but the recipes I’ve seen from it were enough, combined with my love of several of her previous books, that I know it will give me new ideas to keep the healthful variety going in my family’s meals.
 If your library doesn’t have copies of these or other inspiring plant-focused cookbooks you can borrow, buy one and consider it an investment in your health.